 Eight have been built around the world.

 A well-equipped diver can read your bank statement.
-Free Space Optics is a way over that.
+Free Space Optics is the way over that.

-Don't even think of what can happen to your financial data in the Suez Canal.
+Don't begin to think of what can happen to your financial data in the Suez Canal.

 Think of money as a plasma with a 22-hour circadian rythym.
 This is not a bloodstream limited to a vascular system, but an organic nervous system with human motivation able to signal across time and distance to any point of the compass.